shyampurk/bluemix-parking-meter/BUILD.md

 Step 4: Upload the Code

-## Installing and Building Android App Using Cordova
+## Setting up Build Environment for Android & Cordova

 Step 1: Install GIT using the following command using your terminal,